-An example of the potential threat to the public's health or safety as a result of the continued operation of the nonconforming use occurred at the nonconforming concrete batch plant use located directly adjacent (north) of the subject property on the late evening of July 18 and early morning of July 19, 2019.
+An example of the potential threat to the public's health or safety as a result of the continued operation of the nonconforming use occurred on the late evening of July 18 and early morning of July 19, 2019.
 According to a Texas Commission on Environmental Quality (TCEQ) report, on the morning of July 19, 2019, the Martin Marietta concrete batch plant facility experienced an equipment malfunction and emitted some four tons of Portland cement particulate matter into the air over the span of approximately five hours.
 The negative impacts to adjacent property owners was immediately obvious as can be seen from countless photos, reports, and personal inspections.
-While one might assume that this was an isolated incident, the truth is that similar instances could occur at any concrete batch plant facility and as the area continues to develop with non-industrial uses (examples: residential, office, retail, and restaurants), the future impacts of a similar or even worse event to the public health or safety could be significant.
+While one might assume that this was an isolated incident, the truth is that similar instances could occur in the future and as the area continues to develop with non-industrial uses (examples: residential, office, retail, and restaurants), the future impacts of a similar or even worse event to the public health or safety could be significant.